issalab/mkturk/public/mkturk/readme.md

 ChoiceSizeInches (default = 1 inch): Size of choice circle and square in physical inches on the screen

+KeepTestON (default = 0 --> extinguises test screen before choice screen): KeepTestON=0, test is presented only for testON milliseconds, KeepTestON=1 test remains on during choice screen.
+This only applies to same-different task when responses are indicated on additional choice screen following test screen.

 ChoiceTimeOut (default = 5000 milliseconds): Time in milliseconds that subject has to make a choice in AFC task before trial aborts and new sample is displayed.
 This timeout applies to test response screen in SR2 or M2S and to choice response screen in same-different.

 HideChoiceDistractors (default = 0): If TASK.HideChoiceDistractors=1, hides the same or different button so that subject sees only the correct one to touch.
 Still gets punished if touches blank area where the incorrect button would have been.
 This only applies to same-different choice screen.
 See HideTestDistractors for test response screen used in SR2 and M2S.

+ChoiceOutsideGracePeriod (default = TASK.ChoiceTimeOut + 1 --> do not punish any touches or viewing outside choice targets): Time in milliseconds that subject is allowed to touch or view non-target parts of screen after test (or choice) screen finishes displaying in a SR, MtS, or SD task.
+If do not want to punish touches (viewing) outside of choice targets, then set TASK.ChoiceOutsideGracePeriod to be larger than TASK.ChoiceTimeOut.
+Alternatively, if want to punish subject for any spurious touches outside the available choices, then set TASK.ChoiceOutsideGracePeriod = 0.

 ___________________________________________________________________________
 *SAMPLING STRATEGY*